 The corporate offices are located at 1433 Seventeenth Street, Suite 220, Denver, Colorado 80202.
 The Company is not a party to any lease but currently pays \$1,400 a month to Jenex Operating Company, which is partially owned by the Company's president, for office space and all office services, including rent, phone, office supplies, secretarial, land, and geology.
 The Company's office expenses are approximately \$17,000 per year.
 The Company's agreement with Jenex committed it to continuing this office sharing arrangement through 1992.
-Currently the Company is continuing this arrangement on a month-to-month basis.
-The Company believes this arrangement is below true market rate for equivalent facilities and services.
+Currently the Company is continuing this arrangement is below true market rate for equivalent facilities and services.